ztombol/bats-assert/README.md

 Assertions are functions that perform a test and output relevant information on failure to help debugging.
 They return 1 on failure and 0 otherwise.
-Output, [formatted][bats-core-output] for readability, is sent to the standard error to make assertions usable outside of `@test` blocks too.
+Output, [formatted][bats-support-output] for readability, is sent to the standard error to make assertions usable outside of `@test` blocks too.